 Uses of Deep Foundation:

-As far as deep foundations are concerned there are numbers of types of deep foundations and pile foundation is among one of them.
+There are various types of deep foundation and pile foundation is among one of them.

 - the intended function for which the pile is used.

 - the type of material which is used for the construction of the pile, the following are the uses of piles:

 Sometimes we use the piles to achieve the required compressive strength in the soft soil.

-In that case, we use the piles to transfer the load through that soft soil to a suitable bearing stratum by using the end bearing or toe bearing property of the pile.
+We use the piles to transfer the load through soft soil to a suitable bearing stratum by using the end bearing or toe bearing property of the pile.

 To build a structure within the water and on the water river or canal bed, we have to build the foundation through the river bed and within the scour depth.

-In these types of situations if we go for shallow foundations then we may have to use cofferdam or some diversion which is very non-economic.
+In these types of situations if we go for shallow foundation then we may have to use cofferdam or some diversion which is very non-economic.